 We got several (well-placed) criticisms last year which stated students were coming home with laptops, and parents had no way to control this device.
 I considered this complaint fair, because there really are a wide range of parental attitudes and beliefs to technology use.
 I tend to be fairly liberal and open about tech use, but many parents are not - they are conservative and very careful about technology use.
 Is it fair to send kids home with no way for parents to control their device?
 Of course we talk about social contracts, and talking with your child, and trust - but some parents have strong beliefs that a computer should be locked down (the 10 moms doctrine).

 The obvious choice is to install filtering software and teach parents how to use it (or teach them to use open dns).
 It's an option.
 If parents want to activate filtering, we tell them how to do it.
 If they don't want to activate filtering, then they don't.
 We are clear that there is to be no filtering during school time, only at home (from 3:00pm to 7:00am).
 We also talk about parenting advice and tips and offer parents a venue to discuss technology issues and share solutions to problems with each other.
 We talk about the technical weakness of filtering, that filtering alone can't solve many problems, and that at the end of the day, there has to be some kind of involvement with parents and their child's technology.

 tl;dr: people have different values, ed tech should do what they can to respect and support those values.

-Published on Thursday, July 28, 2011 (5 years, 9 months, and one day ago).
+Published on Thursday, July 28, 2011 (5 years, 10 months, and 4 weeks ago).
 Posted in: Blogging Educational Tech Design Personal Teaching Diary